 Under Alternative 4, NMFS would prohibit retention of striped marlin caught in WCNPO by Hawaii longline fisheries.
-This Alternative exceeds both the CMM-2010-01 catch limit and the requirements of Magnuson-Stevens Act Section 304(i) regarding required actions to address the U.S. proportion of international fishing impacts for this striped marlin stock.
-This Alternative was included to allow for an evaluation of the most extreme action the U.S. could take to address the status of the stock.
-Alternative 4 is not likely to have a significant impact on the current operation of longline fisheries and, like Alternative 2 and 3, also meets the requirements of Magnuson-Stevens Act Section 304(i).
+This Alternative exceeds the catch limit required under CMM 2024-06 and was included to allow for an evaluation of the most extreme action the U.S. could take to address the status of the stock.
+Alternative 4 is not likely to have a significant impact on the current operation of longline fisheries.

 Alternative 4, like the previously described Alternatives, is expected to have either no or insignificant effect in the short- or long-term on physical resources, biological resources, or management settings as we would expect no change in the recent pattern of fishing as described in Sections 3.2.
-However, unlike the previous Alternatives, Alternative 4 would be expected to have a minor negative short term impact on the socio-economic setting - via direct economic losses to fishermen - and a negligible positive short-term benefit to the WCNPO striped marlin stock of a complete prohibition on the retention of striped marlin in longline fisheries.
-We briefly summarize the anticipated effects of Alternative 4 relative to the no action Alternative in terms of scale, duration, and magnitude of effects.
+However, unlike the previous Alternatives, Alternative 4 would be expected to have a minor scale, short-term, minor or moderate magnitude adverse effect on the socio-economic setting - via direct economic losses to fishermen - and a small-scale, short-term minor beneficial impact on the recovery of WCNPO striped marlin stock.
+We briefly summarize the anticipated effects of Alternative 4 in terms of scale, duration, and magnitude of effects.

 Under Alternative 4, retention of WCNPO striped marlin in the Hawaii longline fisheries would be prohibited.
-This Alternative exceeds the requirements of WCPFC CMM-2010-01 and the Magnuson-Stevens Act Section 304(i).
-NMFS does not expect a change in the operation of the Hawaii longline fisheries that would affect target, other non-target, or protected species in a way not already analyzed and authorized as described in Section 4.1.1
+This Alternative exceeds the requirements of WCPFC CMM 2024-06.
+NMFS does not expect a change in the operation of the Hawaii longline fisheries that would affect target, other non-target, or protected species in a way not already analyzed and authorized as described in Section 4.1.1.
+Similarly, this alternative would not be expected to modify the impact of these fisheries on Marine mammals relative to the previous alternatives.